IBM/trusted-service-identity/docs/spire-workload-registrar.md

 To cleanup mistakenly created ones, you can use the following trick.

-Make sure the registrar is running correctly, able to communicate with SPRIRE Server, and it is configured to use a valid `identity_template_label` preventing new `spiffeid`s to be created for all the pods.
+Make sure the registrar is running correctly, able to communicate with the SPRIRE Server, and it is configured to use a valid `identity_template_label`, preventing new `spiffeid`s to be created for all the pods.

 ```
 identity_template_label="identity_template"